Emerik Feješ: Artistic Style

 Emerik Feješ began his artistic career with depictions of nudes, portraits, still life, and genre scenes from suburban life.
 From 1954 onwards, he focused exclusively on urban landscapes.
 His first exhibition took place in 1955, followed by a solo show in 1956.

 Feješ is considered a significant figure in the depiction of urban landscapes within the realms of naïve art and outsider art in the South–Slavic region.
 Despite a high degree of artistic freedom and stylistic abstraction, his compositions remained within the bounds of the recognizable.
 He often used black-and-white postcards depicting monumental architecture as templates.
 These were transferred to larger formats using carbon paper, with imaginative elements added in the process.

 The realistic appearance and coloring of buildings were subordinated to his artistic vision, often resulting in representations that strongly deviated from the originals.
 His motifs included cities along the Adriatic Coast, in England, Germany, the Netherlands, Switzerland, France, India, and the North Sea region.

-Feješ’s distinctive visual language is marked by unique formal elements.
+Feješ's distinctive visual language is marked by unique formal elements.
 Architectural features such as arches and architraves were sometimes represented by domino friezes, while windows or oculi were replaced with scattered buttons.
 His color palette is characterized by warm, vivid tones and a Fauvist intensity.
 His works are notable for the absence of narrative elements, instead emphasizing abstract forms, geometric tendencies, rhythmic structures, flatness, and ornamental detail.

-The human figure played a minor role in Feješ’s work.
+The human figure played a minor role in Feješ's work.
 Instead, his compositions featured colorful, rhythmic arrangements that created dynamic, almost musical visual effects.
 These compositions conveyed a joyful and unique atmosphere, often described as visual rhapsodies of shapes and colors.

 Feješ lived a reclusive life and struggled with health issues.
 During his lifetime, his work received little public attention.
 Only posthumously did he gain wider recognition.
-His paintings reflect a highly personal and playful visual world, shaped by a childlike perception and a strong desire to transform the grey of everyday life into something vibrant and imaginative.
-He is a world classic today.
+His paintings depicted a colorful visual world, his paintings would often take famous landmarks and depict them with a large range of color.